Pandemic Grief and the Change Cycle

 – Viktor E. Frankl

 Action helps us to feel in control as well.
 When we can break down and create routines and plans and then act on them, it allows us to feel we have some say in the outcome of what is happening around us.
 Get your family and team members involved in planning as well.
-Let them make some choices in the process.
-Figure out morning routines, creative ways to get exercise, plans for cooking together or even reading and discussing books together.
-Develop ways to live in the same space, perhaps making a game of it when possible.
-There are a lot of great ideas out there.
-When we emerge into a new life post-pandemic, we will have a “clean slate” to decide what activities and habits we want to establish or re-introduce.
+How will work be set up?
+What does family night look like?
+What is our strategy and direction?
+How will we work together as a team?
+When we emerge into a next phase after a major change, we will have a “clean slate” to decide what activities and habits we want to establish or re-introduce.
 This is a fantastic time for making some new choices for our future lives.

 The main point is our need to be compassionate with ourselves and others.
 Times of grief and change can be difficult.
 Recognize that emotions are running high and give yourself and others grace to process emotions and find strategies for the new norm moving forward.